Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Method

 \subsection{Problem setup}

-\paragraph{Inferential target} We consider cross-sectional regression settings in EHR-linked biobank data.
-Specifically, we use the first recorded value of each laboratory biomarker for each individual to summarize longitudinal laboratory measurements.
-This cross-sectional formulation underlies large-scale analyses such as LabWAS~\citep{goldstein2020labwas}.
+\textbf{Inferential target.} We consider cross-sectional regression settings in EHR-linked biobank data.
+Specifically, we use the first recorded value of each laboratory biomarker for each individual to summarize longitudinal laboratory measurements in the EHR-linked biobank data \textcolor{black}{, an approach typically used for large-scale association analysis~\citep{goldstein2020labwas}}.
+This cross-sectional formulation underlies large-scale analyses such as \textcolor{black}{GWAS and} LabWAS~\citep{goldstein2020labwas}, in which the data may be summarized using median or mean, while the challenges remain similar..
 We consider a regression model relating a biomarker of interest $Y$ to a $p$-dimensional vector of covariates of primary interest $\vX \in \R^p$ and $q$ additional confounders $\vZ \in \R^q$.
 In GWAS, $\vX$ is typically a scalar variable ($p = 1$) representing one of millions of genetic variants, and the regression model is repeatedly fitted for these variants one at a time.
 The confounders $\vZ$ generally include age, sex, and genetic principal components (PCs), which are commonly adjusted for in GWAS.
 The confounders $\vZ$ are included in the regression to remove spurious associations between $\vX$ and $Y$.
 The primary scientific interest of GWAS lies in the adjusted association between $Y$ and $\vX$.
-With this notation, for each genotype being tested we consider the underlying full dataset with sample size $N$: $\cD_{\text{full}} = \{(Y_i, \vX_i, \vZ_i)\}^{N}_{i=1}$.
+With this notation, for each genotype being tested we consider the underlying full dataset with sample size $N$: $\cD_{\text{Full}} = \{(Y_i, \vX_i, \vZ_i)\}^{N}_{i=1}$.

 When $Y_i$ is continuous, we adopt a linear regression model parameterized by $\vbeta = (\beta_0, \vbeta^\top_{\vX}, \vbeta^\top_{\vZ})^\top$, with systematic component: $\E[Y_i| \vX_i, \vZ_i] = \beta_0 + \vX_i\vbeta_{\vX} + \vZ_i\vbeta_{\vZ}$, where $\beta_0$ is the intercept term, $\vbeta_{\vX}$ is the parameters of interest, and $\vbeta_{\vZ}$ is the main effect of $\vZ_i$.
-Denote $\vG_i = (1, \vX_i, \vZ_i)$, when the full data are available, one may estimate $\vbeta$ by solving $\widehat{\vbeta}$ from
+Denote $\vG_i = (1, \vX_i, \vZ_i)$, when the full data $\cD_{\text{Full}}$ are available, one may estimate $\vbeta$ by solving $\widehat{\vbeta}_{\text{Full}}$ from